 - Get Everyone Situated, and Safely.
 Kitchens are adult-sized, so you’ll need sturdy stools or chairs for the little guys to stand on.
-I even let them sit on the counter sometimes (shhh, don’t tell the kitchen police).
-It’s very wide and sometimes easier.
-Here’s what they want: To see.
+Sometimes I even let them sit on the counter (Shhh!).
+Because here’s what the kids want: To see.
 To see inside the bowl you’re mixing.
 So get them somewhere that can happen.

 - Arm Yourself with Aprons.
 Everyone gets one, even me.
 They keep the kids’ clothes from getting totally ruined and act as impromptu washcloths.
-Also, they’re festive and signal that something special is happening.
-It’s officially cooking time.
+Also, aprons are festive, a signal that something special is happening.
+It’s officially cooking time!

 - One Wet Rag.
 I use a damp dishtowel and set it on the counter.
-We wipe off fingers, especially those that have just cracked eggs and depending on the state of things, wipe down the counter at the end of the project.
+We wipe off fingers, especially those that have just cracked eggs and depending on the state of things, wipe down the counter as we go.

 - Garbage/Compost Bin.
 Put this thing near the action so you’re not running across the kitchen every time you need to throw something away.
-That may require turning your back on the urchins and that’s when you’ll have trouble.
+Zipping to the trash can will require turning your back on the urchins and trust me, that’s when you’ll have trouble.

 - Do It Together.
 For reasons of safety (theirs) and sanity (mine) I often have my toddlers hold my wrist while I’m slicing with a knife, pouring liquids, zesting, grating or anything else that would be nerve-wracking for them to try on their own.
-It’s totally satisfying for them and less stressful for you.
+Even holding onto me while I do it is surprisingly satisfying for them and less stressful for me.

 - “Hands Up!”
-What I actually say when I want there to be NO chance of them touching something hot, or sharp or sometimes I do it just to calm things down if it’s getting chaotic.
+What I actually say when I want there to be NO chance of the kids touching something hot or sharp.
+Sometimes I just say “hands up!” to calm things down if it’s getting chaotic.
 They hold their arms straight up, fingers outstretched and actually think it’s very fun.
 I think it’s very safe.

 - Encourage Clean Up.
-About halfway through I like to clear the decks, throw stuff away, wipe down the counter and get our bearings again.
-It feels good and less hectic.
-Also, it’s nice to have little people carry bowls and spoons to the sink for you but at the end of all this they may be kaput so don’t get discouraged there.
+About halfway through I like to clear the decks.
+Throw stuff away, wipe down the counter and get our bearings again.
+Tidying feels good.
+Calming.
+Also, it’s nice to have little people carry bowls and spoons to the sink for you and they’ll likely be too kaput at the end to help here.

 You may end up with extra sweets this season which may come in handy.
 Faster than you can say “Oh!
 We’re exchanging gifts?” to a mom at the playground you’ll have found yourself in the kitchen WITH your kids AND enjoying it.
 A tiny Christmas miracle.